Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us002/01.requirements-engineering/Readme.md

-# US002 - Register a job.
+# US02 - Register a job.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an Human Resources Manager (HRM), I want to register a job.
+As a Human Resources Manager (HRM), I want to register a job.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**